Home > Cookies > Gingerbread Halloween Skeleton Cookies

 6. Cut out the cookies – Use your desired cookie cutter and cut out your shapes.
 Place 2 inches apart on the baking sheet.

-7. Chill the cut-out cookies – Before baking, I recommend sticking the baking sheets with the cookies in the refrigerator for about 10 minutes before baking.
+7. Chill the cut-out cookies – Before baking, I recommend sticking the baking sheets with the cookies in the refrigerator for about 10 minutes.
 Rolling the dough will probably make the dough warm.

 8. Bake – Bake the cookies for 8 to 10 minutes.
 Longer if you prefer a crispy cookie.